richard-porter/trust-chain-protocol/README.md

 **Digital Certificate Trust Models** — The chain of custody mechanism draws from TLS certificate chain architecture — not the specific cryptography, but the insight that trust should be verifiable through a delegation chain back to a known anchor, rather than asserted by any individual participant.

+**Epistemic Mediation Research** — The EML architecture draws on epistemology of testimony (when and why to believe what we are told), formal argumentation theory (claim decomposition and defeat conditions), and adversarial robustness research.
+The privilege-reducing adversary principle is a novel framing derived from pressure-testing the architecture against known failure modes.
+See `eml-spec-v0.1.md` for full lineage.

 -----

 ## The Broader Ecosystem